My Early Life: Background

+The book includes descriptions of campaigns he had previously written about: The Story of the Malakand Field Force (1898) on the North-West frontier between Afghanistan and today's Pakistan (then part of British India), and The River War (1899) on the reconquest of Sudan the previous year.
+He gives significant coverage to his experiences in the Second Boer War of 1899–1902, which he had earlier described in London to Ladysmith via Pretoria (1900) and Ian Hamilton's March (1900), covering the periods before and after his capture.
 The introduction notes that Churchill endeavoured to write the book from his point of view at the time of the events, but it contains different commentaries on the events described in the other books, many of which were originally written as contemporary newspaper columns.

-From his perspective of writing in 1930, he notes that he has 'drawn a picture of a vanished age'.
-The book also notes an observation by the French ambassador to Britain between 1900 and 1920, that during his time, a silent revolution had occurred, which totally replaced the ruling class of Britain.
+He wrote this autobiography in his mid 50s, after the Great War and before anyone knew there would be a Second World War.
+He notes that he has 'drawn a picture of a vanished age' in warfare and in the social structure of life in England (he also notes an observation by the French ambassador to Britain between 1900 and 1920, that during his time, a silent revolution had occurred, which totally replaced the ruling class of Britain).
+His characteristic optimism carries him through every experience of his life, allowing him to see events that at first seemed a misfortune as changing his path in life to one with a later success.

+Most of My Early Life was written during the parliamentary recess in the summer of 1928.
+He wrote to Stanley Baldwin, "I have had a delightful month - building a cottage and dictating a book: 200 bricks and 2000 words per day."
 The book was published after the Conservative Party lost the 1929 election and consequently Churchill ceased to be a member of the government.
 He occupied himself, instead, writing a number of books, which together with public speaking was his chief source of income throughout his life.
-However, most of My Early Life was written during the parliamentary recess in the summer of 1928.
-He wrote to Stanley Baldwin, "I have had a delightful month - building a cottage and dictating a book: 200 bricks and 2000 words per day."

 The first English edition published by Thornton Butterworth in October 1930 sold 11,200 copies, and the American edition published by Charles Scribner's Sons sold 6,600.
 Scribner's titled the book by the name of its UK subtitle, A Roving Commission.

 The book includes an observation made upon the death of his nanny.
 He wrote, "She had been my dearest and most intimate friend during the whole of the twenty years I had lived."